How to Adjust a Toilet Float and Fill Valve Fast!

 • When the toilet float reaches its set height, it stops moving and shuts off the fill valve.

-• There is a thin tube called the refill tube which is connected from the fill valve and clipped on the overflow tube.
+• There is a thin tube called the refill tube, which is connected to the fill valve and clipped on the overflow tube.

 • As the fill valve fills the tank, the refill tube sends down a small amount of water to the bowl.
 This is the water you see at the bottom of the bowl.
-It creates a barrier preventing bad sewage odors from coming up to the bathroom.
+It creates a barrier preventing foul sewage odors from coming up to the bathroom.
 If the toilet float is not well adjusted and the fill valve puts less water in the tank, the water level in the toilet bowl will also be low.
-Adjusting the toilet float will help raise the water in the toilet bowl too.
+Adjusting the toilet float will also help raise the water in the toilet bowl.

-• The overflow tube is the large tube in the middle of the tank, which is connected to the flush valve.
+• The overflow tube is the large tube in the middle of the tank connected to the flush valve.
 It prevents overflowing of the toilet by sending excess water in the tank down to the bowl.

 Types of Toilet Floats

-Your toilet tank will have one of this toilet floats.
-They all work the way just that there has been improvements overs the years.
+Your toilet tank will have one of these toilet floats.
+They all work the way, just that there have been improvements over the years.

 1. Float Ball

-Float balls are mostly installed in old toilet models and have been in existence for a long time.
+Float balls are mostly installed in old toilet models and have existed for a long time.
 They consist of a round plastic ball connected to the fill valve via a float arm.
 A float ball is also called a ballcock.

-If while adjusting the float ball you notice that it’s not floating at all, check if there water inside the ball.
+If you notice that it’s not floating at all while adjusting the float ball, check if there is water inside the ball.
 The float ball should be empty at all times.
-If it contains water it will need to be replaced.
+If it contains water, it will need to be replaced.

 2. Float Cup